zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/audit-direct-user-activities/audit-direct-user-activities.md

 ## Task 1: Prepare your environment

 > **NOTE:** Unless otherwise stated, all passwords will be `Ora4U_1234`.
 When copying and pasting a command that includes a password, please replace the word `password` with `Ora4U_1234`.
-This only applies to instances created through terraform.
+This only applies to instances created through OCI Resource Manager with our provided terraform scripts.

 1. Open a terminal window on the desktop.